-People over 50 have a higher chance of getting sick when infected with West Nile virus.
-People over the age of 50 are more likely to virus.
-People over the age of 50 are more likely to develop serious symptoms if they do get sick and should take special care to avoid mosquito bites.
+People over 50 and those with certain medical conditions have a higher chance of getting sick when infected with WNV.

+People over the age of 50, diabetics, those with high blood pressure, and the immunocompromised should take special care to avoid mosquito bites because they are more likely to develop serious symptoms if they do get sick.

 Being outside means you're at risk.

 The more time you spend outdoors, the greater chance you have to be bitten by an infected mosquito.
 Take precautions to avoid mosquito bites if you spend time outside, either working or playing.

 Risk of transmission through medical procedures is very low.
-All donated blood is checked for West Nile virus before being used.
-The risk of getting West Nile virus through blood transfusions and organ transplants is very small, and should not prevent people who need surgery from having it.
+All donated blood is checked for WNV before being used.
+The risk of getting WNV through blood transfusions and organ transplants is very small, and should not prevent people who need surgery from having it.
 If you have concerns, talk to your doctor.